jeeberhardt/mobius/docs/source/about.rst

 jumpstart your optimization project.
 Moreover, Mobius features an array of fingerprint methods that are adaptable to a wide spectrum of peptide types.

-`Mobius` shines in its flexibility and modularity, allowing for seamless integration with custom surrogate models, fingerprint methods, and filters.
-This ensures that Mobius can be tailored to meet the specific demands and requirements of your peptide optimization projects.
+`Mobius` shines in its flexibility and modularity, allowing for seamless integration with custom surrogate models, fingerprint methods.
+This ensures that `Mobius` can be tailored to meet the specific demands and requirements of your peptide optimization projects.

 The source code is available under the Apache license at `https://git.scicore.unibas.ch/schwede/mobius <https://git.scicore.unibas.ch/schwede/mobius>`_.